Table of contents

 Where to start with technical SEO for a website?

-Technical seo – checklist
+Technical SEO – the checklist

 Page loading speed

 Page speed is one of the most important aspects of SEO.
 Currently, Google takes it into account when ranking pages.
-Page loading time depends on the quality of the site code, format and size of images, etc. Here you can see what errors affect page speed and how not to fix them under technical SEO: https://pagespeed.web.dev/
+The page loading time depends on the quality of the site code, format and size of images, etc. Here you can see what errors affect page speed and how not to fix them under technical SEO: https://pagespeed.web.dev/

 Mobile Responsiveness